 British Airways from Heathrow (May - easyJet from Gatwick/British Airways to Heathrow)

 NO SINGLE SUPPLEMENT*

-Air travel and taxes, all port charges, transfers, 8-night cruise, full board and drinks on cruise vessel, excursions, cruise director, local expert guides and representatives.
+Air travel and taxes, all port charges, transfers, 8-night cruise, full board and drinks on cruise vessel, excursions, Jules Verne Representative, local expert guides and representatives.
 If our specially negotiated airfares are unavailable at the time of booking, a supplement may apply.

 Travel insurance, visa procurement, optional excursions, tipping, porterage, any government taxes or compulsory charges introduced after publication.